Essential Features for a Custom Transportation Management System

 Before paying subscription fees for this tool, you have a 7-day trial period.
 After this, you pay fixed monthly payments from $150 to $1,500, based on the number of your monthly visits.

 On long-haul journeys or inter-city deliveries, truck drivers may need to re-fuel before reaching their destination or returning to base.
-In order to avoid paying excess fuel costs, which need to be passed on to customers, you can integrate software that crowdsources local fuel prices.
+In order to avoid paying excessive fuel costs, which need to be passed on to customers, you can integrate software that crowdsources local fuel prices.

 This application searches and compares fuel prices in the US, Canada, and Australia.
 But where does the app take all those prices?
 GasBuddy motivates users to submit 2-3 million data points on fuel prices in exchange for points and gift cards.
 Thanks to such an approach, drivers can choose the fuel station with the lowest prices.

 To empower your transportation logistics software with the same features, you do not need to develop it from scratch since GasBuddy has a free API.
-In this way, you save time and effort on building your own fuel stations database.
+In this way, you save time and effort on building your own fuel station database.

 Now, let’s dig deeper into the transportation software development process.